 c.
-1200, "cause a rising of; lift upright, set upright; build, construct," from a Scandinavian source, such as Old Norse reisa "to raise," from Proto-Germanic *raizjan (source also of Gothic ur-raisjan, Old English ræran "to rear;" see rear (v.)), causative of root *ris- "to rise" (see rise (v.)).
+1200, reisen, "cause a rising of; lift upright, set upright; build, construct, bring into being," from a Scandinavian source, such as Old Norse reisa "to raise," from Proto-Germanic *raizjan (source also of Gothic ur-raisjan, Old English ræran "to rear;" see rear (v.)), causative of root *ris- "to rise" (see rise (v.)).
 At first sharing many senses with native rear (v.1).

 "act of raising or lifting," 1530s, from raise (v.).
-Meaning "an increase in amount or value" is from 1728.
+The specific meaning "an increase in amount or value" is from 1728.
 Meaning "increase in salary or wages" is from 1898, chiefly American English (British preferring rise).
 Earliest attested use (c.
 1500) is in obsolete sense of "a levy."